MicrosoftDocs/learn/learn-pr/azure/build-first-deployment-stack/includes/5-exercise-update-delete-deployment-stack.md

         -DenySettingsMode none
     ```

-1. You are prompted to enter a value for `sqlServerAdminUserName`.
-Create a name for the SQL server administrator, followed by 'Enter'.
+1. You're prompted to enter a value for `sqlServerAdminUserName`.
+Create a name for the SQL server administrator, followed by 'Enter.'

     ![a graphic representing the Azure PowerShell command line prompting you to enter an SQL server administrator user name](../media/sqladmin-ps.png)

-1. You are prompted to enter a value for `sqlServerAdminPassword`.
-Create a complex password for the SQL server administrator, followed by 'Enter'.
+1. You're prompted to enter a value for `sqlServerAdminPassword`.
+Create a complex password for the SQL server administrator, followed by 'Enter.'

     ![a graphic representing the Azure PowerShell command line prompting you to enter an SQL server administrator user name](../media/sqlpassword-ps.png)